fabiograsso/WIC-Lab-Milan-202312/002-active-directory.md

 6. Check the checkboxes for the OUs containing your demo groups.

+7. At the bottom of the page you have the option to set the Okta username format.
+This determines which attribute is matched against the username entered on the Okta login page when performing Delegated Authentication.

+    Select **Email address**

     ![](images/002/image16.png)

-    > At the bottom of the page you have the option to set the Okta username format.
-This determines which attribute is matched against the username entered on the Okta login page when performing Delegated Authentication.
-You don’t need to change it.

-7. Click **Next**.
+8. Click **Next**.

     > The agent is configured with the configuration you have provided.
 When complete, a confirmation is shown:

     ![](images/002/image17.png)

-8. Click **Next**.
+9. Click **Next**.

     > The *Build User Profile* page is loaded.
 This loads the attribute schema from your Active Directory so you can specify which attributes should be synced into Okta.